robertrypula/simple-tetris/README.md

 - [DONE] createStore factory that hides reducers
 - [DONE] finish rotation database for all tetriminos
 - [DONE] project setup based on terminal-game-io wrapper
+- [DONE in 1.1.0] split store into matrix and tetrimino sections
 - [DONE in 1.1.0] moving the tetrimino by arrows and simple rotations
 - detecting collisions both with borders and other blocks (probably in 1.2.x)
 - implement hard drop and integrate it with collision detection (probably in 1.3.x)